ShadowLinks/svilland-elements/README.md

 	- Chanter of Skies
 	- Chanter of Naturra

-### Subclasses:
+### Subclasses: COMPLETE
-- Paladin Oaths COMPLETE
+- Paladin Oaths
 	- Oath to Freyja
 	- Oath to Hel
 	- Oath to Odin
 	- Oath to Thor
 	- Oath to Tyr
-- Barbarian Paths COMPLETE
+- Barbarian Paths
 	- Path of Berserkr
 	- Path of Svinfylking
 	- Path of Ulfhednar
-- Bard Traditions (Colleges) COMPLETE
+- Bard Traditions (Colleges)
 	- Tradition of Bragi
 	- Tradition of Helord
 	- Tradition of Ofridr
 	- Tradition of Villr
-- Fighter Archetypes COMPLETE
+- Fighter Archetypes
 	- Rune Warrior
 	- Shieldman/Shieldmaiden
 	- Vikingr
-- Cleric Domains COMPLETE
+- Cleric Domains
 	- Execution Domain
 	- Fury Domain
 	- Kaldr Domain